-In case of importing FCMs and articles, importers are deemed to be equal to the manufacturer and are responsible for compliance with the legislation, as well as the CoC.
+In case of importing FCMs and articles, importers are deemed to be equal to the manufacturer and are responsible for compliance with the legislation, as well as the DoC/evidence of suitability.
 In the case of pre-packed food imports to the EU, the FCM of pre-packed food must comply with EU legislation.